Paris metro facts. Metro ticket. Metro pass

 Paris metro facts

-Paris metro is one of the bests in the whole world.
-Line one was inaugurated in 1900 for the world exhibition and much later than the first lines in London and New York City.
-Nowadays, the metro of the city covers Grand Paris with 14 lines and 5 RER regional lines.
-An additional 220 km of underground lines are being built as part of the Grand Paris Express project, a massive extension of the original metro to Grand Paris with 4 metro lines, numbered 15, 16, 17, 18.
-Transport in Paris.
+Paris metro is one of the bests.
+Line one was inaugurated in 1900.
+Today, the metro covers the Paris region with 14 lines and 5 RER regional lines.
+An additional 220 km of underground lines are being built as part of Grand Paris Express project, a massive extension of the original metro to the Paris region with metro lines 15, 16, 17, 18.

 The city has the second busiest metro in Europe after Moscow.
 It carries 4.5 million passengers a day.
 Chatelet Les Halles with 5 metro lines and 3 RER lines, is the world's largest underground station.